Humany/widgets/docs/orchestration/readme.md

 # Orchestration API

 ## Humany object (Environment)
-The Orchestration API consists of a global [`Humany`](/modules/core/classes/humany.html) object, available as `window.humany` for default distributions.
-It orchestrates widgets and implementations and provides an API for controlling the life-cycle of widgets.
+The Orchestration API consists of a global [`Humany`](/modules/core/classes/humany.html) object, available as `window.humany` on default distributions.
+It orchestrates widgets and implementations and provides an API for controlling the life-cycle of widgets and their plugins.
+Each widget is represented by a `Widget` object.

 ### List available widgets
-The `humany.widgets` contains all available widgets on the runtime.
-A individual `Widget` object can be used to control its life-cycle as well as invoking commands.
+The `widgets` property of the `Humany` object contains all registered widgets on the current page.
 Run the following command to list all available widgets for a page:
 ```js
 humany.widgets.all();
 ```